GBSL-Informatik/teaching-api/README.md

 - Create the required tables according to `db/scripts/01_create_tables.sql` (probably...).

 ## Next steps
-- Create script / run config to purge dev services (need to remove volume to have the init script(s) be run again, in case of changes).
 - Introduce an ORM and connect to DB.
 - Introduce passport.js and set up a first authenticated endpoint (username / password)